eighteyes/tt-rules/manual.md

 # Troll Boss

+## Boss Targets
+The Troll who has most recently Challenged or Stolen from the Troll Boss, are the top priority for Intimidation and Tantrums.
+After that, or if no Troll has bothered the Boss, the target is the Troll with the closest Hut to the Boss Hut, in the case of Intimidation, or the last Hut visited, in the case of a Tantrum.

 ## Boss Stats
 By default, the Boss is completely average, with a Hut, thus having stats of 4/4/4/4/4.